posaninagendra/initmem/README.md

 # Unpack the file
 $ tar xfj gcc-5.2.0.tar.bz2
 ```
-2. The next step involves building GCC.
-First we need to get some software required by GCC itself.
+2. The next step is to get some software required by GCC itself.
 ```
 # Enter in the source code directory of GCC
 $ cd gcc-5.2.0